Cauchy-Schwarz/Stigler-Diet-Problem-Solution/README.md

 # Stigler-Diet-Problem-Solution
-Solving the Stigler Diet Problem required finding the most cost-effective diet that meets nutritional requirements.
+• Solving the Stigler Diet Problem required finding the most cost-effective diet that meets nutritional requirements.
+• Utilized Selenium and Beautiful Soup libraries in Python with Jupyter to web scrape food names and prices from a dynamic website.
+Acquired nutritional data from the FDA and matched it with the website data using the Levenshtein Distance.
+Conducted data cleaning, transformation, and integration using NumPy and Pandas.
+Finally, applied linear optimization techniques with SciPy to the processed data to find the Stigler solution.
+• The Stigler Diet Solution identified the least expensive combination of food types that met all nutritional requirements, reducing costs by up to 85% compared to the average expenditure, and visualized the results using Matplotlib.